 |

-photo of the dead President is evidence of a
+dead President is evidence of a

 FRONTAL shot to the head.
 The bulk of the missing skull and scalp